 - Capture aspects of care that matter most to children and their families.

 - Are aligned with existing federal, state and private programs.

 The measure menu is not a dashboard addressing all aspects of child health quality, nor an ideal set of measures.
-However, in the absence of ideal measure sets and national data sets, the Demonstrating Value in Pediatrics Measure Menu and Guidance can be used as a measure selection resource for value-based programs.
+However, in the absence of ideal measure sets and national data sets, it can be used as a measure selection resource for value-based programs.

 Chapter 1.
 Child Health and Quality Measurement